 If the Crown chooses to proceed by indictment, and the case goes to trial, there will come a time when you will be asked to make an election regarding your mode of trial.
 You will have the option of being tried by a provincial court judge, a judge alone in the Superior Court, or a judge and jury in the Superior Court.
 Since sexual assault against a person under 16 carries with it a possible sentence of 14 years in prison, you will also be entitled to a preliminary inquiry for that offence, which is a sort of mini-trial that determines whether there is sufficient evidence to even hold a trial on the charges.
 If the judge finds that there is not sufficient evidence, then you will be discharged.
 Making your election and having a preliminary inquiry are strategic decisions.
-You will no doubt benefit from the support of a lawyer advising and guiding you through this lengthy and complicated process.
+You will no doubt benefit from the support of legal professionals advising and guiding you through this lengthy and complicated process.

 Consequences if found guilty: